mqnguyen5/mini-ssg/README.md

 mini-cli-ssg -c ./samples/sample.json
 ```

-You can give MINI a try and see how it works using the included `Sherlock-Holmes-Selected-Stories` directory and/or the `sample.json` file.
+You can give MINI a try and see how it works using the included `Sherlock-Holmes-Selected-Stories/` directory and/or the `sample.json` file.

 ## Options 🔧: